pfalcon/MCU-Driver-HAL/docs/porting/api/us_ticker.md

 # Microsecond ticker

 Implementing the microsecond ticker enables MCU-Driver-HAL to perform operations that require precise timing.
-You can use this API to schedule events, record elapsed time and perform submillisecond delays.
+You can use this API to schedule ticker interrupts, record elapsed time and perform submillisecond delays.

 ## Assumptions